Gabriel Byrne

 Arrow 4K Blu-ray FiM encoded, see caps

-(Arrow 4K Blu-ray seems to be out of sync, issue TBC officially)
+(Arrow 4K Blu-ray's mono seems to be out of sync, suggested by comparisons.
+Issue is TBC officially)

 Arrow LE will have an exclusive 3rd disc which will not be on the standard edition